rafasoares/cancancan-wiki/Traps-(counter-intuitive-or-unexpected-behaviors).md

 ### load_and_authorize_resource with :manage

-`load_and_authorize_resource` with a rule like `can :manage, Article, id: 23` will allow rendering the `new` method of the ArticlesController, which is unexpected because this rule naively reads as _"the user can manage the existing article with id 23"_, which should have nothing to do with creating new articles.
+Using `load_and_authorize_resource` with a rule like `can :manage, Article, id: 23` will allow rendering the `new` method of the ArticlesController, which is unexpected because this rule naively reads as _"the user can manage the existing article with id 23"_, which should have nothing to do with creating new articles.

 But in reality the rule means _"the user can manage any article object with an id field set to 23"_, which includes creating a new Article with the id set to 23 like `Article.new(id: 23)`.